EmeraldSlash/Stacking/README.md

     Blendables = {
       [B_Blur] = 24;
     };

+    -- Prevent feedback by making the camera CFrame/focus changes invisible -- to the next frame.
+    AffectRenderingOnly = true;

     -- The main behavioural controller of this block, gets executed every frame.
     Eval = function(CameraBlock, DeltaTime)